We are finally reaching the end of this milestone in our house – hurrah!

 Even more frustrating than this is when you are due to go out.

-You have two scenarios here.
+There are two scenarios here.

 You are due to leave, almost certainly running late for work/kindergarten, when despite going on the potty five minutes earlier you hear: “I need to potty!”
 You have no choice but to admit defeat and let them go for it.